Leonmail2/Text-Fighters/workplan.md

 ## Thursday, May 23

-Finish testing and debugging
+Finish testing and debugging print menu and and print status.

 ## Thursday, May 30

-Work on combat system
+Work on combat system helper functions.

+## Tuesday, June

+Use helpers to implement turn function.